concept sign welcome to rejection stay strong

 Now take that list and arrange it in order of the least scary scenario to most scary scenario.
 When you’re done, you should have a list of five items that scare you the most.
 Next, figure out what you’d actually like to accomplish by asking for that thing.
 Do you want to meet a potential employer?
 Get a raise?
 Go on a date?
 Whatever it is, write down your goal.

 Finally, work backwards from your goal.
 What’s the easiest way to get closer to achieving that goal?
 Ask someone for help.
-Make a phone call, send a text, or pick up the phone and call your boss.
-Don’t worry too much about whether you’ll get rejected.
-Just focus on making the call.
-Once you’ve taken that step, you’ve already accomplished half of your goal.
+If you have therapy or coaching, book in a session.
+Make a phone call, send a text, or have a conversation with your boss.

 Rejection Sensitive Disorder is Manageable